xraypy/xraylarch/doc/fitting/examples.rst

     =======================================================

-and the result for this fit is shown in the figure above.
+and the result for this fit is shown in :ref:`Figure 5 <fitting_fig5>`.
 This demonstrates the use of simple constraints for Parameters in fits: we've used an algebraic expression to ensure that the weights for the two components in the fit add to 1.

 The fit here is not perfect, and we suspect there may be another standard as a component to the fit.
 But at this point, we have several candidate